chaotickid/JiraClone/README.md

 spring.datasource.username=root
 spring.datasource.password=root
 ```
-- start the server, and enjoy spring :)
+- as per configuration server will listen @9090 port, and enjoy spring :)

 ## 🚀 About Me
 I'm Adtya Patil working as J2EE develeoper in Bangalore